On acylindrical tree actions and outer automorphism group of Baumslag-Solitar groups

 Next we specifically focuses on Out$(\mbox{BS}(p,q))$ in Section \ref{section: OutBS}.
 We briefly describe the two graph of groups structures for Out$(\mbox{BS}(p,q))$ from Clay's work in \cite{AutomorphismBSgroups}, along with their corresponding actions on trees, and compare these actions.
 We demonstrate that Out$(\mbox{BS}(p,q))$ has a non-elementary acylindrical action on a tree, confirming that it is an acylindrically hyperbolic group.
 As an application of the results from Sections \ref{section: quotient action} and \ref{section: largest section}, we show that Out$(\mbox{BS}(p,q))$ has a largest acylindrical action, and that acylindricity is preserved in quotient actions by certain normal subgroups.
 We illustrate the quotients of Out$(\mbox{BS}(p,q))$ through Example \ref{example: infinite quotient} and Example \ref{example: finite quotient}.
 In addition, we prove that the two actions are both non-elementary WPD, providing an alternative proof of the acylindrical hyperbolicity of Out$(\mbox{BS}(p,q))$ when $p$ divides $q$ properly.
 Finally, at the end of Section \ref{section: OutBS}, we prove our last main result, Theorem \ref{thmE}.

 \textbf{Acknowledgments.} We would like to thank our advisor Johanna Mangahas for her exceptional guidance and encouragement.
-We would also like to thank Carolyn Abbott, Sahana Balasubramanya, Indira Chatterji, Ashot Minasyan and Wenyuan Yang for helpful comments and conversations.
+We would also like to thank Carolyn Abbott, Sahana Balasubramanya, Indira Chatterji, Ashot Minasyan and Wenyuan Yang for helpful conversations, and Nicholas Touikan for carefully reading and commenting on an earlier version of this paper.
 The first author acknowledges travel support from the Simons Foundation (965204, JM). \end{section}